LowWeiLin/Sudoku/README.md

 Visual sudoku solver

 Extracts sudoku puzzle from an image and recognizes the digits.

-*Does not solve the puzzle (yet)
+Solves the puzzle with backtracking/constraint algorithms.

 <br><br><br>
-Some examples of recognized puzzles below. (recognized digits are in green)
+Some examples of recognized/solved puzzles below. (recognized digits are in green, answers are in blue)

 ![alt tag](https://dl.dropboxusercontent.com/u/85089697/Sudoku/Examples/example_1.png)